SWC-Advanced-Microscopy/linux_cli_intro/md_presentation/linux_cli.md

 * Job control with `fg` and `bg`
 * Learn about configuring your shell by editing `.bashrc` (see example in repo)
 * Learn Emacs keybindings (Mac OS uses them all over the place too)
-* Learn the basics of shell scripts
+* Learn the basics of shell scripts (BASH scripts)
 * Consider switching to `zsh` and trying PowerLevel10k